dkolbly/scanchat/README.md

   with a non-word character ([Reference](https://confluence.atlassian.com/hipchat/get-teammates-attention-744328217.html))

-* emoticons - Currently only handles _custom_ emoticons, which are alphanumeric strings up to 15 characters in length encloded in parentheses.  ([Reference](https://www.hipchat.com/emoticons))
+* emoticons - Currently only handles _custom_ emoticons, which are alphanumeric strings up to 15 characters in length enclosed in parentheses.  ([Reference](https://www.hipchat.com/emoticons))

 * links - URLs